CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - Since the last stand-up meeting, I have done research into how SheetShuttle currently communicates with GitHub Classroom and Google Sheets.
 - Before our next meeting, I plan to
 - Currently, finding a way to pull the Google Sheet directly as opposed to using the downloaded sheet is the greatest challenge that I have faced.

+Bill Ochieng

+-> Since the last meeting, we have been able to create prs and add stuff to our repo and we keeping adding to the file and about add some code and some debugging
+-> Before our next meeting, I plan to add some code to our repo and start debugging it as we continue working on the project.

 ### Stand-Up Meeting Three (Date)